abberdeen/circuitid-csharp/docs/PhoneOutboundRulesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new PhoneOutboundRulesApi(Configuration.Default);
-            var phoneoutboundrules = new Phoneoutboundrules(); // Phoneoutboundrules | The JSON object that will be posted to the REST API endpoint.
+            var phoneoutboundrulesCreateOrPatch = new PhoneoutboundrulesCreateOrPatch(); // PhoneoutboundrulesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetPhoneOutboundRule200Response result = apiInstance.CreatePhoneOutboundRule(phoneoutboundrules);
+                GetPhoneOutboundRule200Response result = apiInstance.CreatePhoneOutboundRule(phoneoutboundrulesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)